Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 Simply put the note/duration data in the corresponding register and it goes.
 Note that if you select a long release, it will "spill over" the time that you've selected as duration -- it's the time that you're holding down the key on a keyboard.

-This general layout should be kinda musical, make it easy to write a MIDI player (todo!), and generally be fun.
+This general layout should be kinda musical, make it easy to write a MIDI player or tracker (todo!), and generally be fun.

 A lightweight overlayer in the IPL could make this even more accessible.
 We'll see what happens.

 Configurables include attack and release on the amplitude envelope.

+This should probably combine with a timer / sequencer to play the notes.

 ## Layout: